-This past weekend, in the beginning of September 2019, I did something big.
+This past weekend, I did something big.
 I swallowed my nerves and headed out solo to go to Borderless Live – a festival style conference event for content creators.
 As you would imagine with a name like Borderless, it was mostly focussed on travel content creation and linking travel influencers with travel brands.
+The conference took place at the Tobacco Docks in East London the first weekend of September.

 I am by no means an ‘influencer’.
 I have been writing this blog for just over a year now.
 People read it, but not that many in the grand scheme of blogging.
 I only hit 1000 followers on Instagram a month ago.
 So what an earth am I doing going to an event like this?